Reference

 Do tutorials match live game behavior?

-What happens if no one wins before wall runs out?
+What happens if no one wins before the wall runs out?

 Why does my hand feel locked after Riichi?